 Maintain your website’s CMS

-If you have paid someone to create a WordPress website for you (or set one up yourself), you will usually need to spend some time and energy maintaining it on a weekly or monthly basis.
+If you have paid someone to create a website for you (or set one up yourself), you will usually need to spend some time and energy maintaining it on a weekly or monthly basis.
 This often involves updating the template and/or any plugins that are running in the background.

 Failing to keep your platform up to date will leave it susceptible to hacks and attacks, and eventually its functionality will fail, as the various elements that have been used to create it just won’t be compatible with each other anymore.